decor

 What Blood Pressure Drug Lawsuit Settlements Have There Been?

-Since there are many blood pressure drugs, all lawsuits have been treated differently, with some still in progress and others being settled already.
+Since there are many blood pressure drugs, lawsuits involving hypertension medications have been conducted differently, with some still in progress and others being settled already.

 In 2017, there was a settlement of $300 million to around 2,500 victims.
 The main drugs in this settlement were the blood pressure medications Benicar, Benicar HCT, Tribenzor, and Azor.

-As for other drugs like Micardis, Atacand, and Lisinopril, there have been no active settlements.
+For other drugs like Micardis, Atacand, and Lisinopril, there have been no active settlements and lawsuits may be ongoing.

-Currently, there is a lawsuit occurring for blood pressure drugs containing N-nitrosodimethylamine (NDMA) and N-Nitrosodiethylamine (NDEA), potential cancer-causing substances.
-The blood pressure drug being investigated is Valsartan.
-Not all batches of Valsartan were contaminated, which lead to plaintiffs wanting compensation.
+Currently, there is a lawsuit ongoing for blood pressure medications which may have contained N-nitrosodimethylamine (NDMA) and N-Nitrosodiethylamine (NDEA), potential cancer-causing substances.
+The blood pressure drug under investigation is a drug known as Lotensin and its generic form, valsartan.
+Not all batches of valsartan were contaminated, but many people who took valsartan have filed lawsuits seeking compensation.

 What Are Blood Pressure Drugs?